 TxDOT issues I-20 traffic alert

 Mar.
-14—The Texas Department of Transportation issued a traffic alert Thursday for I-20 in Midland County.
+19—The Texas Department of Transportation issued a traffic alert Tuesday for I-20 in Midland County.

-A sweeping and cleaning operation will circulate between SH 349 and Midkiff in both the east and westbound directions Friday, March 15.
-Friday's work convoy will utilize slow rolling closures, one lane at a time from 8:00 a.m. until 5:00 p.m. as the construction team sweeps all main lane pavement.
+The east and westbound right main lanes of I-20 between Schlumberger Drive and CR 1255 will be closed from 7:00 p.m.
+Tuesday, March 19, until 5:00 a.m.
+Wednesday, March 20.
+The construction team is sweeping and removing trash from this area.

-Watch for slow moving construction vehicles in this work zone.
+Obey warning signs and watch for slow moving traffic in this work zone.
 Expect delays or use an alternate route if possible.

 Know Before You Go: Use The Basin 20 app to plan your travel along IH 20 construction zone.